 - Randomised Controlled Trials – the Clinical Trials Unit has a large number of ongoing and completed trials.

-For an informal discussion about pursuing doctoral studies in the NPEU, please contact Maria Quigley (email@example.com).
+For an informal discussion about pursuing doctoral studies in the NPEU, please contact Maria Quigley in the first instance

 For more information about the University of Oxford application process for DPhil studies and for details of other study opportunities within the Nuffield Department of Population Health, please visit the Nuffield Department of Population Health website.